Inspiring excellence in emergency medical care

 Submit a completed entry form to firstname.lastname@example.org with Photo Contest submission in the subject line.
 Each entry consists of a single digital image, an entry form requesting the photographer’s contact information and his/her description of the image including its location.

 PRIZE: The Winner of the CJEM Photo Contest will be announced at CAEP 2020.
-The winner will have their photo published on the cover of CJEM and will receive a $100 CAEP credit.
-We reserve the right to use submitted entries of runners up as future covers.
+The winner will have their photo published on the cover of CJEM and will receive a $100 CAEP credit and will have their photo published on the cover of the July 2020 issue of CJEM.

 Penelope Gray-Allan Award

-This award recognizes a Humanities in Emergency Medicine article submitted to CJEM award in honour of CJEM‘s former managing editor, Penelope Gray-Allan.
+This award recognizes a Humanities in Emergency Medicine article submitted to CJEM.
 The paper should be no more than 1000 words.
 All of the submissions are judged by either the CJEM Senior Editorial Board (SEB), or a committee established by the SEB.

 - The award is open to any Royal College or CFPC emergency medicine resident in Canada.